 - Using diet pills, supplements, laxatives or diuretics to control weight.

 Are you are experiencing any of these signs of disordered eating patterns and it's affecting your mental health and quality of life?
 Then it is important to reach out for help from an experienced and specialised professional.
-A qualified eating disorders nutritionist or an eating disorder recovery coach can help you get on track towards establishing a healthier relationship with food.
+A qualified eating disorders nutritionist or an eating disorder recovery coach can help you get on track towards establishing a healthy relationship with food.

 When to seek help with your eating habits

 In each of these diagnosed eating disorders, an individual's relationship with food is abnormally skewed.
-This can lead to negative effects on their health, well-being and quality of life.
+This can lead to negative effects on their health, well-being and quality of everyday lives.
 If you recognise yourself in these descriptions, it's crucial to seek help as soon as possible.
 Your family doctor/ GP will be able to direct you to the help available and necessary.

 In some cases and stages of an eating disorder, inpatient treatment is necessary and recommended.
 Additionally, working with a registered dietician can be required, depending on the severity of the eating disorder.